Everything you could possibly need to know to write the CV that will help you land the job.

 No matter your role, tracking your achievements at work is a great habit to get into.
 That way you have all your information consolidated and ready for the next time you need to update your CV.

-Always a hot topic for CVs is their length.
+Always a hot topic is how long a CV should be.
 There's no one correct answer for how long a CV is supposed to be, as it depends entirely on where you are in your career.

 A recent university graduate who has limited relevant experience should not go beyond one page.
 Those who are settled into their career can extend to two pages.
 The exception here would be professionals who have held many similar roles, or just one long-term role, and can use just one job header to avoid repetition.